 ‘Vecta Deluxe’ allows Belong to transform any room into a therapeutic environment for people receiving end of life care, or those living with dementia, anxiety or depression, and it is being hailed as a remarkable innovation by staff at the class-leading dementia village; recently awarded an ‘Outstanding’ rating by the Care Quality Commission.

 The new equipment combines a bubble column, projector, fibre-optics, aromatherapy diffuser and audio station and is being positioned in bedrooms for residents who are physically restricted and unable to engage in other activities within the village.
 It is welcomed by Gemma Willetts, Belong Atherton’s experience co-ordinator, who was instrumental in organising the fundraising campaign.
 She commented: “The results with residents have been fantastic.
-And I would go as far as saying, life-changing for some of them.
+And I would go as far as saying, life-changing for some people.

 “It took a while to raise the funds, and many hours and days of sore limbs and physical challenges for our staff but the tremendous support from sponsors and also Hindley Green Family Church, which helped make this happen, has made it so worthwhile for those of our residents whose quality of life has improved as a consequence.
 I can’t thank them enough.”